 Spinal cord injury may also occur because of negligence.
 Spinal cord injuries are commonly associated with workplace injury (especially oilfield injury), falls, and motor vehicle accidents.

 Injury to the spinal cord can cause severe, life-changing complications, such as paralysis and permanent disability, depending on the scale of the injury.

-In most cases, broken bones are cause for much concern.
-However, severe accidents can cause bones to break in multiple locations, requiring surgery in order to put the bone back together so it can heal properly.
+In most cases, broken bones aren’t cause for much concern.
+However, severe accidents can cause bones to break in multiple locations.
+These intense bone breaks require surgery to repair so it can heal properly.

 This type of fracture is prevalent in dog bite accidents.
 If a dog’s bite is severe enough, it can cause the bone to shatter.
 In broken legs, patients may require physical therapy after having their leg in a cast for a long period of time.

-A crushing injury can occur when the body (or a part of the body) is crushed between two items.
+A crushing injury can occur when part of the body is crushed between two items.
 In motorcycle accidents, crushing injuries occur when the body is pinned between the motorcycle and the asphalt or the motorcycle and another vehicle.

 In workplace injuries, the body may be pinned against a wall and another hard object, such as machinery.